12 Trading Psychology Lessons From “Art of War”

 For example, we never know when a losing trade is going to occur.
 Therefore, in light of that known and accepted risk, we should prepare in advance to mitigate the damage of that inevitable threat.

 The way we do this is by employing stop-losses.
-As consistently profitable retail traders, we use stop-losses – always – under all circumstances.
+As consistently profitable traders, we use stop-losses – always – under all circumstances.
 Even our biggest winning trades should have started out with a stop-loss.

 By preparing our defenses in advance of the threat, we essentially neutralize the threat, and then we can act offensively.
 When we cap the damage of our failures, then by correlation, we uncap our potential for victory.